Creamy walnut tartlets for the win

 These beauties are a take on a recipe I found in a French cookbook that belonged to my late father.
 This past summer when I went home for a visit I asked my mother if I could have it.
 She readily agreed.
 I spent countless hours looking through this lovely book, full of regional recipes, and stunning photography.
 I drool by just thinking about it.

 The recipe makes six creamy walnut tartlets, so it is perfect for a small dinner party, or for celebrating a special occasion at home.
 You could say that this dessert is the French cousin of an American southern favorite: pecan pie, which I happen to love dearly.
 I am excited to be making it!
 I am also thrilled that I can use my tartlet set yet again which I bought many years ago, way before I started blogging.

 Walnuts are said to have originated in Persia (modern day Iran) roughly 7,000 years ago, and are considered one fo the oldest foods.
-The Romans loved their walnuts, and called them Juglans regia, which roughly means Jupiter’s royal acorn.
+The Romans loved their walnuts, and called them Juglans regia, which roughly means Jupiter's royal acorn.
 Walnuts were traded along the Silk Road, the famous trade route between Asia and the Middle East.
+Are walnuts good for you?
 Walnuts are super healthy, they are rich in omega 3, and vitamin E also.